s4ul0bk/projectsPortfolio/README.md

 Machine Learning and ranking customers.
 Company need to prioritizing 20000 customers to call offering a vehicle's Insurance.
 The model will prioritizing the more probality interesting of acquirin the vehicle insurance of all customer to maximize sales.
 The performance of this model would bring **revenue of U$5,8 millions** according to the company's business model described in the problem definition.
+The model API is available in [Heroku Platform](https://iacvehicleinsurance.herokuapp.com/insuranceAll/predict)